Servideska/HPC/doc.zih.tu-dresden.de/docs/access/ssh_mobaxterm.md

 ![Opening a saved session in MobaXterm](misc/mobaxterm6_oldse.png)

-5. The last thing to do is to input your HPC password in the command line and to press enter.
+5. The last thing to do is to input your ZIH password in the command line and to press enter.
+    The entered symbols of your password are invisible and will not appear as typed in.

 ![Saving your password in MobaXterm](misc/mobaxterm7_pw.png)

 !!!
 Caution

     Do not forget to close the session after your jobs are finished.
 Just type `exit` in the command line and complete with pressing enter.
-So, the system knows that you are off.
-    Otherwise, the cores reserved for you cannot be used by other users.
-Your CPU time stays active until your reserved time will be over.